sroseallen/BBK_Sequence-similarity-alignment-and-phylogeny/README.md

 4. Once the program has run, locate your results in the **/results/final** folder.

-## (Manual) Importing this package to your python environment and manually calling specific functions (please see documentation)
+## Calling specific functions (please see documentation for further information)

 1. Clone this repository and open it as below:
 *please ensure you have the packages listed in requirement.txt already installed*